Automotive Software Development Company

 Solution

 Generic CRM and ERP platforms weren't built around a VIN as the central identifier.
 Spec lookup, history queries, and F&I workflows all need VIN-native data structures.
 Generic platforms bolt these on as an afterthought, creating friction at every step of the sales and service workflow.
-That friction slows deals and frustrates staff.The same friction shows up in warranty processing: according to WarrantyHub industry benchmarking, the average automotive warranty claim takes 3 to 6 business days from intake to resolution, while top performers using rules-based auto-adjudication resolve the same claims in under 24 hours.
-The difference is a DMS that has service history, part records, and warranty terms linked to the VIN, not a lookup across three disconnected systems.We build DMS modules with VIN at the core, linked to specification databases, service history, condition reports, and warranty records from day one.
+That friction slows deals and frustrates staff.The same friction shows up in warranty processing.
+When service history, part records, and warranty terms live in three disconnected systems, every claim becomes a manual lookup.
+Slow claims tie up cash the dealer has already spent on parts and labour.
+Link all three to the VIN and the same claim clears in a fraction of the time.We build DMS modules with VIN at the core, linked to specification databases, service history, condition reports, and warranty records from day one.

 4. 04